Education Counts

 Regional Council Regional Council as per Statistics NZ Regional Council - Regional councils are the top tier of local government in New Zealand.
 There are 16 regions in the Regional Council 2018 classification which cover every territorial authority in New Zealand, with the exception of the Chatham Islands Territory.
 Five regions are administered as unitary authorities, which function as both regional council and territorial authority.

-Ministry of Education Local Office Name of the local Ministry of Education office.
+Local Office Name of the local Ministry of Education office.

 • Tai Tokerau